rcjj98/tp/docs/UserGuide.md

   e.g. in add n/NAME, NAME is a parameter which can be used as add n/John Doe.

-* Items in square brackets are optional.
+* Items in angle brackets are optional.

-  e.g n/NAME [p/PHONE_NUMBER] can be used as n/John Doe p/PHONE_NUMBER or as n/John Doe.
+  e.g n/NAME <p/PHONE_NUMBER> can be used as n/John Doe p/PHONE_NUMBER or as n/John Doe.

-* Items with ... after them can be used multiple times including zero times.
+* Items with elipsis (...) after them can be used multiple times including zero times.

-  e.g. [a/ADDRESS]... can be used as   (i.e. 0 times), a/ADDRESS, a/ADDRESS etc.
+  e.g. <a/ADDRESS>... can be used as   (i.e. 0 times), a/ADDRESS, a/ADDRESS etc.

 * Parameters can be supplied in any order.